Middleware-agnostic · DDS today · Zenoh planned

 Middleware-neutral

-Steady-state overhead high none (off) none (off) low high minimal
+Steady-state overhead high none (off) none (off) low high scales w/ traffic minimal

 ● full support · △ partial / conditional · ✗ not supported